 Evergreens provide added protection because of their hiding ability.

-How To Attract Birds Fast With Food
+Attract Birds With Supplemental Food Sources

 Not all the wild birds we want to enjoy up close like to eat the same things.

-In the winter months offering the same menu if you live in the northern regions, minus the nectar and fresh fruit will give you the opportunity to attract birds faster than with one type of cuisine.
+In the winter months, offering the same menu if you live in the northern regions, minus the nectar and fresh fruit will give you the opportunity to attract birds faster than with one type of cuisine.

 Dried fruit can be mixed with suet during the cold months when the fruit and nectar-eating birds have migrated.

-Discover More About Feeding
+Discover More About Feeding Wild Birds

 All About Bird Feeders

-- Where To Place Bird Feeders?
-It will take some experimenting on your part to find the best location for your feeder in your own backyard.
+- Where To Place Bird Feeders? – It will take some experimenting on your part to find the best location for your feeder in your own backyard.
 Here are some tips.

 - When To Take Down?
 Many people are concerned if they leave their feeders up in the autumn that wild birds will not migrate.
 Find out the truth.